Mom, You’re never going to believe it!!!

 That’s right!!!
 You got it now!

-Do we have a caller?
+Do we have a caller on the line?
 Hello!
-Is the caller there?
 You’re on the air at hpathy.com.

 Hi Elaine and Shana!